 Sometimes liver biopsy

-Tests used to stage fibrosis include noninvasive imaging tests, blood tests, liver biopsy, and newer tests that assess liver stiffness.
+Tests used to stage fibrosis include conventional imaging tests, blood tests, liver biopsy, and newer noninvasive imaging tests that assess liver stiffness.

-Newer acoustic technologies can increase the accuracy of ultrasonography and MRI for detecting fibrosis or early cirrhosis; they include
+Noninvasive imaging assessment of fibrosis: Newer acoustic technologies can increase the accuracy of ultrasonography, CT, and MRI for detecting fibrosis or early cirrhosis; they include

 Magnetic resonance elastography

 For these tests, acoustic vibrations are applied to the abdomen with a probe.
 How rapidly these vibrations are transmitted through liver tissue indicates how stiff (ie, fibrosed) the liver is.
 However, certain other conditions besides fibrosis also increase liver stiffness, including severe active hepatitis Overview of Chronic Hepatitis Chronic hepatitis is hepatitis that lasts > 6 months.
 Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more , increased right heart pressures, and the postprandial state.
-Also, these techniques have not been validated in pregnant patients.
+Also, these techniques have not been validated well in pregnancy, sustained virologic response after HCV treatment, and rare liver disorders.
 Thus, use of these techniques is typically not recommended in patients with one of these conditions.

 Liver biopsy remains the gold standard for diagnosing and staging hepatic fibrosis and for diagnosing the underlying liver disorder causing fibrosis.
 However, liver biopsy is invasive, resulting in a 10 to 20% risk of minor complications (eg, postprocedural pain) and a 0.5 to 1% risk of serious complications (eg, significant bleeding).
 Also, liver biopsy is limited by sampling error and imperfect interobserver agreement in interpretation of histologic findings.
 Thus, liver biopsy may not always be done.
-Liver biopsy is usually not done solely for staging of hepatic fibrosis unless different noninvasive tests yield discordant results.
+Liver biopsy is usually not done solely for staging of hepatic fibrosis unless noninvasive tests do not help establish the diagnosis (eg, because different noninvasive tests yield discordant results) or for clinical trials.

-Blood tests include commercially available panels that combine indirect markers (eg, serum bilirubin) and direct markers of hepatic function.
+Blood tests are included in clinical models (eg, APRI index, BARD score, FIB-4 score, nonalcoholic fatty liver disease [NAFLD] fibrosis score), which combine commonly available tests (AST, ALT, platelet count, albumin, INR) with demographic and clinical information (eg, age, body mass index [BMI], diabetes/impaired fasting glucose).
+Some commercially available panels (eg, FibroTest [known as Fibrosure in the US], Hepascore, European Liver Fibrosis panel [ELF]) combine indirect markers (eg, serum bilirubin) and direct markers of hepatic function.
 Direct markers are substances involved in the pathogenesis of extracellular matrix deposition or cytokines that induce extracellular matrix deposition.
-These panels are best used to distinguish between 2 levels of fibrosis: absent to minimal vs moderate to severe; they do not accurately differentiate between degrees of moderate to severe fibrosis.
-Therefore, if fibrosis is suspected, one approach is to start with one of these panels and then do liver biopsy only if the panel indicates that fibrosis is moderate to severe.
+These models and panels are best used to distinguish between 2 levels of fibrosis: absent to minimal vs moderate to severe; they do not accurately differentiate between degrees of moderate to severe fibrosis.
+Therefore, if fibrosis is suspected, one approach is to start with one of these panels and then do the new noninvasive imaging assessments of fibrosis, reserving liver biopsy as a last resort.

 Treatment of Hepatic Fibrosis